rust-cli/book/src/tutorial/output.md

 others take minutes or hours.
 If you are writing one of the latter types of programs, you might want to show the user that something is happening.
-For this, you should try to printing useful status updates, ideally in a form that can be easily consumed.
+For this, you should try to print useful status updates, ideally in a form that can be easily consumed.

 Using the [indicatif] crate,